 Tips & Tricks

 - Add nutmeg.
-If you want to impress your loved ones, add half a teaspoon of ground nutmeg to the dough before baking.
+Add half a teaspoon of ground nutmeg to the dough before baking.
 It adds a unique flavor that makes your snickerdoodles taste even better.

 - Use room temperature eggs.
 The butter should also be room temperature.

 - Chill the cookie dough.
-It needs just 30 minutes before you bake it.
-A chilled batter yields thicker cookies.
+It needs just 30 minutes before you bake it and the cookies will be nice and thick.

 - Pick the right sugar.
 Use brown sugar instead white to give your snickerdoodles additional moisture and a rich flavor.

-- Need a cream of tartar substitute?
-No problem!
-If you don’t have cream of tartar on hand, you can also replace it with 2 teaspoons of white vinegar OR lemon juice.
+- Cream of tartar substitute?
+Replace it with 2 teaspoons of white vinegar OR lemon juice.
 Works like a charm!

 - Use fresh ingredients.
 Make sure your baking soda and cream of tartar are both fresh.
-Baking soda goes flat pretty soon after opening the box.
-To see if it’s still good, put a tiny bit of the baking soda in some water.
+To see if they’re still good, put a tiny bit in some water.
 It should start fizzing immediately.
-If not, it’s time to buy fresh.
+If not, it’s time to buy more.

 - Monitor the dough while baking.
 When you start to see the edges turning light gold, the cookies are done.